yassinwallace/rentable_data_model/V1.5/Modules/Documentation/Ai/04_ai_context_order_management.md

 **Business Rules**:
 - Payouts represent the financial settlement between platform and owner
 - Gross amount equals the sum of net amount and fee amount (enforced by constraint)
-- Each order has exactly one payout record
+- Each order has exactly one payout record, except for cash payment orders
+- For cash payment orders (`payment_method` = 'cash_on_delivery'):
+  - No payout record is created since the platform holds no rental funds
+  - The rental payment is handled offline directly between renter and owner
+  - Only the platform service fee is processed through the platform
 - Payout status tracks the payment lifecycle to the owner

 **Relationship Structure**:
 - Order → Invoices: One-to-many (an order has multiple invoices of different types)
 - Invoice → Line Items: One-to-many (an invoice contains multiple line items)
 - Organization → Fee Config: One-to-many (an organization can have multiple fee configurations over time)
-- Order → Payout: One-to-one (each order has exactly one payout record)
+- Order → Payout: One-to-one for online payments, none for cash payments

-This structured approach enables comprehensive financial tracking, clear fee transparency, and proper accounting for both the platform and equipment owners.
+This structured approach enables comprehensive financial tracking, clear fee transparency, and proper accounting for both the platform and equipment owners, while supporting both online and offline payment scenarios.

 ## [CONTEXT] Relationships with Other Modules